Words and expressions to know to negotiate in English

 Boost my Skills is intended to get you ready to function effectively in meetings, on the telephone, in project management, writing emails, attending receptions and other events, going on business trips, handling recruitment, intercultural, sales and negotiations.
 We give you the needed grammar and vocabulary for these topics, too.

-Boost my Career is intended to enable you to handle marketing, customer service, communication, HR, sales, purchasing, tourism, banking, logistics, and management.
+Boost my Career is intended to enable you to handle marketing, communication, customer services, Human Resources, purchasing, sales and management, tourism, banking, logistics, and management.
 A variety of story driven activities on this pathway allow for a creative and realistic means to practice.
 Negotiation is mainly used in the Purchasing sector.

 Boost my Level is intended to develop a wide range of business skills, according to your level (beginner, intermediate or expert).
 Our level test will ensure that you start at the suitable level.